ZSaberLv0/ZFVimGitUtil/README.md

     * we only support git remote with this syntax: `http(s)://user(:pwd)@server.xx(:port)/path`
     * typical case that not supported: `(ssh://)user@server:/path`

+* `ZFGitClean`

+    fill a temp file with untracked and ignored files, save the temp file to remove all of these files

 * `ZFGitHardRemoveAllHistory`

     like the name, use with caution